dannywillems/ocaml-ec/README.md

   conversions are provided.

-- hash (`Mec.Hash`) focuses on implementing EC or field based hash functions like Poseidon, Sinsemilla, Pedersenh.
+- hash (`Mec.Hash`) focuses on implementing EC or field based hash functions like Poseidon, Sinsemilla, Pedersen.
 We tend to add instances found in projects like Dusk, Zcash and others.

 - signature (`Mec.Signature`) focuses on implementing EC or field signature schemes.